Azure-Samples/network-dotnet-manage-network-security-group/README.md

 - csharp
 products:
 - azure
-services: virtual-network
+extensions:
-platforms: dotnet
+- services: virtual-network
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing network security groups in C# #

  Azure Network sample for managing network security groups -
   - Create a network security group for the front end of a subnet
   - Create a network security group for the back end of a subnet
   - Create Linux virtual machines for the front end and back end -- Apply network security groups
   - List network security groups
   - Update a network security group.

 ## Running this Sample ##